dislovemartin/ACGS/src/backend/auth_service/README.md

 ## Local Development

 For general setup, refer to the main project `README.md` and `docs/developer_guide.md`.
 This service can be run using Uvicorn: `uvicorn app.main:app --host 0.0.0.0 --port 8000`.

+## Configuration

+The service reads an `APP_ENV` environment variable to decide whether cookies should be marked as `Secure`.
+Set `APP_ENV=production` in production deployments so authentication cookies are only sent over HTTPS.
+Any other value (or if the variable is unset) disables the flag for local development.